quouch/quouch/README.md

 command:

     ```bash
-    rails test:system
+    rails system
     ```

-You can also run systems tests for specific screen sizes and devices:
+You can also run systems tests for predefined screen sizes and devices:

     ```bash
-    rails test:system:ios
+    rails system:ios
-    rails test:system:android
+    rails system:android
     ```

 If you want more granularity, you can use the following options as environment variables: